OSGeo/gdal/doc/source/programs/gdaltransform.rst

 .. option:: -gcp <pixel> <line> <easting> <northing> [<elevation>]

-    Provide a GCP to be used for transformation (generally three or more are required)
+    Provide a GCP to be used for transformation (generally three or more are required).
+Pixel and line need not be integers.

 .. option:: -output_xy